mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_legacy.md

             -L"${HOME}/usr/lib" \
             -Wl,-rpath -Wl,"${HOME}/usr/lib" \
             -lFoundation \
-            -Wl,--whole_archive \
+            -Wl,--whole-archive \
-            -lFoundation-startup
+            -lFoundation-startup \
+            -lmulle-atinit \
+            -lmulle-atexit \
+            -Wl,--no-whole-archive \
+            -lpthread \
-            -lmulle_atinit \
+            -ldl \
-            -lmulle_atexit
+            -lm
 ```

-#### MacOS:
+#### macOS:

-On MacOS we need to use Xcode platform headers and therefore need the SDK
+On macOS we need to use Xcode platform headers and therefore need the SDK
 path, which can vary for each host.
 It is assumed you used the **brew**
 install method, otherwise you need to correct the `-isystem`, `-L`, `-rpath`
 values in the following commands: